 While most of our blood chemistry panels are sent to a diagnostic laboratory, we have the capability to perform them at our hospital if we need the results sooner.

 A blood chemistry panel measures electrolytes, enzymes, and chemical elements of your pet’s blood.
 The “Chem Panel” shows us important components such as the body’s calcium, creatinine, blood glucose, bilirubin, blood urea nitrogen, potassium, cholesterol and triglycerides.
 These measurements help us determine how your pet’s organs – including the kidneys, pancreas, and liver – are functioning.
 Blood chemistry panels help diagnose and treat illness, as well as monitor your pet’s response to treatment.
 A blood chemistry panel is strongly recommended to screen for potential problems and risks before anesthesia is administered to your pet – just as your personal physician would require for you!

 Laboratory testing of your pet’s urine can help detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells or blood.
 Measuring the dilution or concentration of urine can also help us diagnose illness.
 Urinalysis can be helpful in diagnosing urinary tract infections, diabetes, dehydration, kidney problems and other medical conditions.

 There are various reasons why we will do a fecal examination.
 Fecal examinations will allow us to look under the microscope for diseases, including difficulties in digestion, internal bleeding and pancreas disorders.

 Most importantly, fecal examinations confirm the presence of internal parasites, including roundworm, hookworm, whipworm, tapeworm and giardia.
-A fecal examination should be done annually as a part of the well pet exam.
-The fecal examination is done at a veterinary laboratory and results are returned usually within 24 hours.
+A fecal examination should be done annually as a part of the well-pet exam.
+The fecal analysis is performed at an independent veterinary laboratory and results are returned to us usually within 24 hours.